smith11235/deep_import/TUTORIAL.md

 	- ...it would have been simpler to just make an alternative API
 		- but not as easily used

-#### Sample Data Loader: Implicit Association Tracking
+#### Sample Data Loader: Implicit Tracking
+- Until full API integration is finished this is implemented only through a hack
+	- illustrates simple code/process
+	- illustrates 'nested data' format
-- Depth First Odering
+- Depth First Odering Hack
 	- if you create a root object (a Parent)
 		- each Child created after is auto-assigned to the last root instance
-	- this is temporarily possible because of a hack
-		- eventual full integration with the Association api will replace this with a more robust solution
+	- full association API integration will replace this

 from lib/tasks/benchmark.rake